 and content rewrite rules.
 Policy is enforced through a chain of providers that are defined within the topology

-deployment descriptor for each Hadoop cluster gated by Knox.
+deployment descriptor for each Apache Hadoop cluster gated by Knox.
 The cluster definition is also defined

-cluster for purposes of routing and translation between user facing URLs and Hadoop cluster internals.
+cluster for purposes of routing and translation between user facing URLs and cluster internals.

 application context path.
-This allows the Knox Gateway to both protect multiple Hadoop clusters and present
+This allows the Knox Gateway to both protect multiple clusters and present

 Simply by writing a topology deployment descriptor to the topologies directory of the Knox installation, a

-new Hadoop cluster definition is processed, the policy enforcement providers are configured and the application
+new Apache Hadoop cluster definition is processed, the policy enforcement providers are configured and the application

 context path is made available for use by API consumers.

-The following Hadoop services have integrations with the Knox Gateway:
+The following Apache Hadoop services have integrations with the Knox Gateway:

 Providers with the role of authentication are responsible for collecting credentials presented by the API